Shadow-Work

 You decide to not be fully present in the moment, you would rather be back in a place where all your pain was because at least you feel something.
 You realize that you let yourself be triggered!
 We decide how we react to a situation.
 This is a part of becoming an adult and taking accountability.

-So, you want to stop, how do you do that?
 Instead of letting yourself be triggered, replace it with acceptance.

 Accept where you are, what your life was, and what it is now.